ShihTingJustin/expense_tracker/README.md

 # Expense Tracker
-A simple restaurant website built with Node.js and Express.
+A simple expense tracker built with Node.js and Express.

 ## Features
 1. Record and track your expense